Power of Attorney (Alberta)

 Please note that the information provided herein is not legal advice and is provided for informational and educational purposes only.
 If you need legal advice, you should seek professional assistance.

-What are the legal requirements to have an valid Enduring Power of Attorney?
+What are the legal requirements to have an Enduring Power of Attorney?

 To have a valid Enduring Power of Attorney under sections 2 and 3 of the Powers of Attorney Act:

-- It must be written and signed by the Donor and one witnesses (who must be present when the Donor signs).
-The Enduring Power of Attorney does not need to be in a set form or template.
+- It must be written and signed by the Donor and one witnesses (who must be present when the Donor signs the Enduring Power of Attorney).
+It need not be in a set form or template.